shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 ## Testing Results
 The best classifer was only able to reach 72% on the test set.
 More experiements (changing architectures, more data augmentation, etc.) and more time can hopfully achieve more accuracy.

  To do inference on a trained siamese and classifier, run the `predict.py` file.
 There is a section called `#----DEFINE MODEL PATHS----  ` where you can modify the paths of the trained models.
 The `predict.py` will do inference using both models of one input image.
-A test set path needs to be defined to extract single input image and its corresponding label.
+A test set path needs to be defined to extract a single input image and its corresponding label.

 ## Dependencies and Reproducibility
 Below are the librarys needed to run the files in this repository: